aliatayee/Attendance_Management_System/README.md

 ## About Laravel

-Attendance Management keeps track of your employee hours.
+Attendance Management System is a web application based on Laravel which keeps track of employee hours.
 It is the system you use to document the time your employees work and the time they take off.
 ## Demo
 <a href="http://ams.aliatayee.com">ademo link</a>
 <p>